ueewbdy93/wedding-screen/README.md

 | game.intervalMs | Answer time |
 | game.questions | Array of questions.<br/> The format of question:<br/> `{ text: <string>, options: [<string>], answer: <string>}` |

+# Database

+Use sqlite.
+DB file name is in the format of `db-<timestamp>` which is created on server starting.
+To view the data, download the file and open it with any sqlite viewer.

 # How to develop

 ## Back-end